irsafilo/KION_DATASET/README.md

 # MTS Kion Implicit Contextualised Sequential Dataset for Movie Recommendation

 ## Dataset Description
-This is an official repository of the Kion Movies Recommendation Dataset
+This is an official repository of the Kion Movies Recommendation Dataset.
+The data was gathered from the users of [MTS Kion](https://kion.ru/home) video streaming platform from 13.03.2021 to 22.08.2022.

 The public part of the  dataset includes 5,476,251 interactions of 962,179 users with 15,706 items.
 The dataset includes user-item interactions; users demographics and rich items meta-data.

-*Private* part of the dataset is not released to general public, however there is a public sandbox, where the researchers can measure MAP@10 metric on the private part of the data.

-Sandbox is accessible by the address https://ods.ai/competitions/competition-recsys-21/leaderboard/public_sandbox
+*Private* part of the dataset contains movies that the users watched within one week following the period covered by the publict dataset.
+It is not released to general public, however there is a public sandbox, where the researchers can measure MAP@10 metric on the private part of the data.
+Sandbox is accessible by the address https://ods.ai/competitions/competition-recsys-21/leaderboard/public_sandbox.

-The data was gathered from the users of [MTS Kion](https://kion.ru/home) video streaming platform from 13.03.2021 to 22.08.2022.

 ### The dataset consists of three parts:
 1. **Interactions.csv** - contains user-item implicit interactions, watch percentages, watch durations